 A wide range of factors determine your car insurance premium.
 These factors include things beyond your control, such as your age or gender.
 But you can influence a few, including your driving record, credit rating, and annual mileage.

 When you think about it, it makes a lot of sense.
 The more you drive, the more opportunity there is to have tickets and accidents.
 If you get either one, it costs your insurer money.
 Because of this, you’ll likely receive higher rates if you drive more miles per year.
-Some insurers will look at your commute, while others assess how often you’re on the road.
+Some providers look at your commute, while others assess how often you’re on the road.

-Insurers will typically want to know your average annual miles.
+Insurance companies will typically want to know your average annual miles.
 But they may want to know how long your commute is.
 How frequently you drive may also come up.
 All of these data points help insurers determine your risk and set your rates accordingly.

-How Insurers Look at Your Car Mileage
+How Insurers Assess Your Mileage

 How Many Miles You Drive Per Year